mathesar-foundation/mathesar/docs/docs/installation/guided-install/index.md

 ## Installation Steps {: #steps}

-!!! info "Installation Script Overview"
+!!! info "Install Script Overview"
-    The interactive script is a convenient way to install Mathesar, but it is highly opinionated and needs `sudo` privileges (admin access).
+    This is a convenient way to install Mathesar, but it is highly opinionated and needs `sudo` privileges (admin access).
 Although it provides certain configuration options, it might not be suitable if you want to modify the installed services or customize your installation.
-Use the [Docker compose installation](../docker-compose/index.md) method if you want more control.
+Use the [Docker Compose installation](../docker-compose/index.md) method if you'd like more control.

-    The installation script will set up
+    The installation script will set up:

     - A Postgres database server to store data
     - A web server to run the Mathesar application
     - A reverse proxy server to serve static files and set up SSL certificates
     - An upgrade server to handle upgrading Mathesar via the web interface

+    If you'd like to know the steps performed by the install script in more detail, you can read our [Guided Installation Script, Under the Hood](./under-the-hood.md) document.

 1. Paste this command into your terminal to begin installing the latest version of Mathesar: